 Look what a huge difference the After Wash makes.
 The section to the left hasn’t received any After Wash yet, while the section to the right has.

 Once the table has fully dried, you can use sandpaper to remove those last stubborn bits of stain and ensure the finish is nice and even.
-You want to use extra fine sandpaper and be sure to sand with the wood grain.
+You want to use extra fine sandpaper and be sure to sand in the same direction as the wood grain.

 And yes, it is best to sand by hand at this point, rather than with a power sander.

 I started by sanding my tabletop with a 220 grit sanding block, followed by 400 grit.
-This really helped remove the last little traces of stain and leave a perfectly smooth, even surface ready for a new finish.
+This really helped remove the last little traces of stain and leave a perfectly smooth, even surface ready for new stain.

 After sanding remove all of the sawdust from the tabletop using a soft cloth.